Daniyal Sultan: Under Imam Shamil

 The Russians launched an offensive against Tabasaransky District in July 1849.
 To divert them, Daniyal attacked Kumukh.
 However, the manoeuvre, like others that were undertaken by Shamil, did not distract the Russians, led by Argutinsky, from entering the Tabasaransky District.
-Daniyal joined Iman Shamil's delegation in March 1853 to be sent to Constantinople to convince the Ottoman Empire to start the Crimean War as early as possible.
+Daniyal joined Imam Shamil's delegation in March 1853 to be sent to Constantinople to convince the Ottoman Empire to start the Crimean War as early as possible.
 Daniyal battled the Russian forces on September 12.
-Iman Shamil's siege of Zakatala Fortress on September 9 had failed, which caused him to withdraw.
+Imam Shamil's siege of Zakatala Fortress on September 9 had failed, which caused him to withdraw.
 Danyal captured Zakatala in October.
 Of the 5,000 Russian soldiers present, 3,000 were wounded or died.
 The rest escaped since they realised that resistance was impossible they had fought for 36 hours.
 When Daniyal turned towards Shirvan and captured Signakh and Sheki, in the region, General Grigol Orbeliani asked some of the Russian soldiers in Crimea, Abkhazia and Anapa to reinforce the Tbilisi front.

-In April 1859, the Russian troops captured Iman Shamil's capital, the village of Vedeno, and the last pockets of resistance in the territory of Chechnya were suppressed.
+In April 1859, the Russian troops captured Imam Shamil's capital, the village of Vedeno, and the last pockets of resistance in the territory of Chechnya were suppressed.
 Imam Shamil and his supporters went to the Dagestan village of Gunib.
 On August 2, Daniyal surrendered his residence in Irib and the village of Dusrek to Baron Alexander von Wrangel.
 On August 7, he went with a confession to Prince Aleksandr Baryatinsky, who granted him a full amnesty.